 Elected ARSA: 19 March 1969

-RSA Obituary by James Cumming.
-Transcribed from the 1979 RSA Annual Report
+RSA Obituary by Andrew Merrylees, R.S.A.
+Transcribed by the 1994 RSA Annual Report